Terms & Conditions

-All cancelations must be received in writing.
-Your first course of action for all cancelations is to contact your Travel Insurance company and file a claim.
-Once your claim has been processed, all credits issued by us will be minus any funds reimbursed.
-Reservations canceled 181 days or more prior to departure are subject to a $1000 per person cancelation fee.
-Cancelations 180 days to 121 days prior to departure are subject to a $1500 per person cancelation fee.
+All cancellation requests must be received in writing.
+Reservations canceled 181 days or more prior to departure are subject to a $1000 per person cancellation fee.
+Cancellations 180 days to 121 days prior to departure are subject to deposit forfeiture.
 Reservations canceled 120 days or less prior to departure are subject to full fare forfeiture.
 In cases where payment is late, we reserve the right to treat the booking as canceled by you.
 If you are on a charter voyage or special interest voyage charter or group, or if you have transferred from an earlier season, please refer to your individual terms and conditions sent out during the booking process.